 There’s a lot more than just financial cost to consider when it comes to recruiting engineers.
 Yes, we believe that outsourcing ultimately saves businesses money, but what else does it provide?

 Recruiters have internal databases and exclusive networks that aren’t available elsewhere and the main advantage to outsourcing is the ability to find the best candidate in the entire marketplace, instead of just the best candidate in your limited talent pool.

 The outsourced candidate may have stronger contacts and connections, they may have better budget control or be a more talented sales person, all of which has a direct effect on business performance.
 Just imagine what it would be like to have a business full of your most effective people instead of the second or third best performers?

-The engineering skills shortage means that sourcing and recruiting high-quality engineers is harder than ever and employing the help of an experienced engineering recruitment business gives you an advantage in a very competitive market.
+The skills shortage across engineering and manufacturing means that sourcing and recruiting high-quality engineers is harder than ever and employing the help of an experienced engineering recruitment agency gives you an advantage in a very competitive market.

-The ATA Recruitment internal database includes over 40,000 relevant and engaged engineers not available on job boards and on average we send meticulously matched CV’s to our clients within 5 days of a vacancy being raised.
+ATA Recruitment is an engineering recruitment agency with a difference.
+Our internal database includes over 40,000 relevant and engaged engineers not available on job boards and on average we send meticulously matched suitable candidates to our clients within 5 days of a vacancy being raised.
 ATA find out more than just candidates job history – we identify goals and motivations to ensure a complete match with the values of our client’s businesses.

 We’re so confident in our recruitment services that our market-leading guarantee covers all full fee placements for 2 years, substantially longer than any of our competitors.
 Contact us to discuss your requirements and how ATA Recruitment can help using the button below.